What is Risk Based Vulnerability Management?

 - Accurate prioritization

 SecPod SanerNow prioritized the vulnerability risks with the CVSS model.
-It helps enterprises to remediate high-risk vulnerabilities first.
+It helps enterprises in vulnerability remediation of high-risk vulnerabilities first.
 Often, enterprises blindly try to mitigate all the flaws.
 Therefore, they tend to ignore high-risk vulnerabilities.
 CVSS model provides scores ranging from 1 to 10, where 10 depicts high-risk levels.
 SanerNow also provides details on the exploitability range of vulnerabilities to understand the risks possessed.

 - Integrated patch remediation

 SecPod SanerNow provides an integrated and automated patch remediation module.
-Once you have assessed and prioritized the vulnerability risks, you can quickly remediate them using SanerNow patch management.
+Once you have assessed and prioritized the vulnerability risks, you can quickly remediate them using SanerNow patch management system.
 It reduces the security gaps by remediating flaws soon after detection.
 Patches are available accordingly to mitigate these flaws immediately.

 - Custom reports